-The story of Amandon Baker was recorded in the writings of Robert Lyman, who wrote down many of the strange events that happened in the region of north-central Pennsylvania known as The Black Forest.
-It is only through his writings the stories of this remote region have been saved from disappearing into history.
+The story of Amandon Baker was recorded by Robert Lyman, who wrote about the strange events that happened in the region of north-central Pennsylvania known as The Black Forest.
+It is only through his writings that many of the stories of this remote region have been saved from disappearing into history.

 The November 13, 1889 edition of The Potter Enterprise (Coudersport) reports the death of Amandon Baker.
 When he passed on November 9, 1889, the community was rightfully upset about it.
-Amandon had been sick since serving during the US Civil War and had been in Buffalo for treatment just days before his death.
-When he returned to Potter County, he was in a “almost unconscious condition and unable to walk.”
-Due to a miscommunication, nobody was there to take him from the train to his home, so the railroad officials removed him from the train and left him lying on the platform at the Pomeroy Bridge Station.
-Had not a passer-by heard his groans, he would have perished that night.
-He lingered for almost a week before death came for him.
-Note: The Potter Enterprise called the train station where Amandon was abandoned the Pomeroy Bridge Station, but I have not found a station by that name.
-I believe it was another name for the station located at Roulette.
+Amandon had been sick since his service during the US Civil War and had been in Buffalo for treatment just days before his death.
+When he returned to Potter County, Baker was in an “almost unconscious condition and unable to walk.”
+Due to a miscommunication, nobody was at the station to take him back to his residence.
+Railroad officials decided the best thing to do was to remove Baker from the train and lay him on the platform at the Pomeroy Bridge Station.
+Had not a passer-by heard Baker’s groans, he would have perished that night.
+Baker lingered between life and death for almost a week before he passed.
+Note: The Potter Enterprise called the train station where Amandon was abandoned the Pomeroy Bridge Station, but I have not been able to locate a station by that name.
+I believe this was another name for the station located at Roulette.

 Amandon was buried in the Fishing Creek Cemetery, where he became the first adult buried in the sacred grounds.
 It was soon after his burial that Willis Tauscher told of a strange sighting near the cemetery.
 Tauscher’s walk home took him past the cemetery and its newly dug grave.